sketch-hq/sketch-document/README.md

 must be present in order for it to be considered valid.
 Again, in order to increase strictness we automatically set every object property as required.
-If a property is genuinely optional, then it can be listed in the non-standard `optional` keyword, which is processes out of the final build output.
+If a property is genuinely optional, then it can be listed in the non-standard `optional` keyword, which is processed out of the build output.